 One-Time Password authentication

-DirectAccess supports One-Time Password (OTP) authentication solutions available from third-parties.
-With enhancements to the Microsoft Extensible Authentication Protocol (EAP), third-parties offering OTP solutions can now have the authentication experience integrated into DirectAccess.
+DirectAccess supports One-Time Password (OTP) authentication solutions available from third parties.
+With enhancements to the Microsoft Extensible Authentication Protocol (EAP), third parties offering OTP solutions can now have the authentication experience integrated into DirectAccess.

 Optional Public Key Infrastructure (PKI)

 Windows 8 helps small and medium size businesses implement DirectAccess by removing the need for a Public Key Infrastructure (PKI).
 By eliminating the need for PKI, all required DirectAccess functions are implemented on a single server, if needed, which reduces the installation complexity.
 Windows 8 Direct Access can be deployed to user devices and provides the choice of either requiring or not requiring that client certificates be installed for all PCs.
-The deployment of digital certificates issues by a PKI can be complex and costly to implement.
+The deployment of digital certificates issued by a PKI can be complex and costly to implement.
 Eliminating the PKI does limit the use of some enterprise-class capabilities, such as Strong Authentication and Network Access Protection (NAP) policies.
 Some DirectAccess capabilities are impacted when implemented without PKI.

-Out-of-box experience
+Out-of-the-box experience

-IT pro can customize the out-of-box experience so that a PC properly joins the network and the correct accounts are created.
-At first logon, the IT pro can ensure the apps necessary for their users are installed and ready-to-use so that corporate users can be productive immediately on starting the system for the first time.
+IT pros can customize the out-of-the-box experience so that a PC joins the network and the correct accounts are created.
+At first logon, IT pros can ensure the apps necessary for their users are installed and ready to use so that corporate users can be productive immediately on starting the system for the first time.

 Windows PowerShell support